ThiriHtetClara/Hospital-Quality-Tableau-Dashboard/README.md

 - Top-N hospitals by state or city.
 - Drill-down interactivity with filters and tooltips.

+## Contributors
+This project was completed as a group effort by multiple collaborators.

 ## Notes
 - The '.twbx' file is tracked with Git LFS.